IgniteTheSpark/gatechain-gitbook-zh/GateLayer/Concepts/TransactionFinality_EN.md

 1.  **`unsafe` State**:
     After a user submits a transaction, the Sequencer immediately processes it and includes it in an L2 block.
 At this point, the transaction data exists only on the Sequencer and has not been posted to GateChain.

-2.  **`safe` State**:
+2.  **`safe` state**:
-    The Sequencer posts the block containing the transaction data as a `blob` to GateChain.
-Once the data is successfully included in a GateChain block, the transaction reaches the `safe` state.
+    The Sequencer posts a block containing the transaction data as a `blob` to GateChain.
+Once this data is included in a GateChain block, the transaction reaches the `safe` state.
+Since GateChain blocks have instant finality, the data is theoretically irreversible at this point.

-3.  **`finalized` State**:
+3.  **`finalized` state**:
-    The L2 transaction becomes final once the GateChain block containing its data is finalized.
+    To provide an additional layer of security and align with industry best practices, Gate Layer's design requires that after a GateChain block containing L2 transaction data is confirmed, an additional **10** new GateChain blocks must be successfully produced.
+Only then is the L2 transaction officially considered `finalized`.

-> **Key Confirmation: Wait for 10 Blocks**
+> **Key Confirmation: A 10-Block Safety Buffer**
-> In Gate Layer's design, a GateChain block that contains L2 transaction data is considered final after **10 new** GateChain blocks have been successfully built on top of it.
-This means your L2 transaction has become irreversible at this point.
+> This design ensures the highest level of irreversibility for L2 transactions under any extreme network conditions, providing a robust security foundation for high-value applications like cross-chain bridge withdrawals.

 ## Conclusion

-Gate Layer's transaction finality is tightly coupled with its L1, GateChain.
-Once the GateChain block containing your transaction data has received **10 block confirmations**, you can be confident that your L2 transaction is finalized and irreversible.
+The transaction finality model of Gate Layer is tightly coupled with its L1, GateChain.
+Once the GateChain block containing your transaction data has received **10 block confirmations**, you can be confident that the L2 transaction is finalized and irreversible.